Case Study – Youth Empowerment Policy

 John and Mary, proud parents of a one-year-old Jill, were exploring ways to secure their daughter’s financial future.
-After careful consideration, they decided to invest in a juvenile life insurance policy for Jill.
+After careful consideration, they decided to invest in a Youth Empowerment Policy for Jill.
 This decision would prove to be a gift that would benefit Jill for decades to come.

 The policy they chose was a $100,000 death benefit, max-funded Indexed Universal Life (IUL) insurance policy.
 John and Mary would be the policy owners, with themselves and potentially Jill’s siblings as beneficiaries.
 The monthly premium was set at $156, which they would pay until Jill turned 65.